omegion/s3-secrets-manager/docs/src/guide/README.md

+---
+tags:
+- how
+- use
+---

 # Introduction

 AWS S3 is widely used storage system secured very well.
 S3 Secrets Manager uses S3 to store your secrets in a structured way that you can access anywhere any time.

 You can set your S3 bucket to store your objects with KSM key to add extra security.
 In addition, you can create IAM role to limit the tools operations.

 ```shell
 S3 Secrets Management for AWS S3.